 With a strong liberal arts foundation, the BA Anthropology degree program also helps students develop strong communication, data-management, problem-solving, research, and critical-thinking skills.

-The 120-hour Bachelor in Anthropology degree program includes the following courses:
+The 120-hour online Anthropology degree program includes the following courses:

 - Cultural Anthropology